merthidayetoglu/CommBench/README.md

 CommBench is a portable micro-benchmarking software for high-performance computing (HPC) networks.
 The tool integrates: MPI, NCCL, RCCL, and OneCCL libraries; CUDA, HIP, and Level Zero IPC capabilities; and recently GASNet-EX RMA functions.
 CommBench provides a library- and machine-agnostic API for users to compose desired communication patterns, takes measurements, and offers ports for benchmarking on Nvidia, AMD, and Intel GPUs.

+Since this is an ongoing research project, the API specification evolves according to new needs.
 For questions and support, please send an email to merth@stanford.edu

 ## API